 Any person applying to work at the School whether under a contract of employment, under a contract for services or otherwise than under a contract.
-This includes as employees, contractors, supply staff or as a volunteer.
+This includes those applying as employees, contractors, supply staff and volunteers.

-This also includes certain types of voluntary or seasonal work, student placements, school Governors, preferred contractors and other regulated positions will also come under the provisions of the policy, particularly where they involve unsupervised contact with children or adults.
+This includes voluntary or seasonal work, student placements, school Governors, preferred contractors and other regulated positions will also come under the provisions of the policy, particularly where they involve unsupervised contact with children or adults.

 In the case of agency or contract workers, the School shall obtain written confirmation from the agency or company that it has carried out the appropriate checks.
 Any staff who TUPE transfer into the School's staff will be required to undertake the statutory requirements with regard to safer recruitment checks.

-3.0 OBJECTIVES
+3. Objective